oliver-moran/mediawiki/README.md

 Methods
 -------

-The framework provides to generic wrapper methods.
+The framework provides two generic wrapper methods.
 One for HTTP GET requests and another for HTTP POST requests.
 The signatures for these are identical:

     bot.get(Object args[, Boolean isPriority]);
     bot.post(Object args[, Boolean isPriority]);

- - `args` A JavaScript Object corresponding to the arguments passed to a call in the [WikiMedia API](https://www.mediawiki.org/wiki/API:Main_page)
+ - `args` A JavaScript Object corresponding to the arguments to be passed to the [WikiMedia API](https://www.mediawiki.org/wiki/API:Main_page) call.
- - `isPriority` A Boolean (optional).
+ - `isPriority` (optional) A Boolean.
 If true, the request will be added to the front of the request queue (i.e. will be executed before all other queued requests).
 Default: false.

-Each of these methods return a [promise](https://en.wikipedia.org/wiki/Futures_and_promises).
-This promise is used to catch complete or error states, as follows:
+Both of these methods return a [promise](https://en.wikipedia.org/wiki/Futures_and_promises).
+This promise is used to set complete and error callbacks, as follows:

     var request = bot.get({ action: "query", meta: "userinfo" });